SherG/cool-iron/blog/quit-facebook.md

 The more I’ve reminisced about this, the more I’ve questioned the value I get from newsfeed-based social media platforms like Facebook and Twitter.

 Reading Cal Newport's <em><a href="https://www.amazon.com/Digital-Minimalism-Choosing-Focused-Noisy/dp/0525542876/" target="blank">Digital Minimalism</a></em>  reinforced my questioning.
 Interestingly, Newport has never had a social media account.
 He doesn't spend much time surfing the web either.
 "As a result, my phone plays a relatively minor role in my life," he notes.

-The advent of social media occurred only a few years after the CEO of Ericsson promised to make the cellphone the center of the consumer's universe.
+(The advent of social media occurred only a few years after the CEO of Ericsson promised to make the cellphone the center of the consumer's universe.)

-Post-pandemic, I'm looking forward to prioritizing offline socializing.
+For me, post-pandemic, I'm looking forward to prioritizing offline socializing.

 ![pizza-party](../static/pizza-party.svg)